Urban exploration: Legality

 The activity's growing popularity has resulted in increased attention not just from explorers but also from vandals and law enforcement.
 The illicit aspects of urban exploring, which may include trespassing and breaking and entering, have had critical attention in mainstream newspapers.
+Sometimes, security or police of buildings can let explorers off with a warning, but can differ depending if explorers have caused destruction or fires.

 In Australia, lawyers for the Roads and Traffic Authority of New South Wales shut down the Sydney Cave Clan's website after they raised concerns that the portal could "risk human safety and threaten the security of its infrastructure".
 Another website belonging to the Bangor Explorers Guild was criticized by the Maine State Police for encouraging behavior that "could get someone hurt or killed".
-Toronto Police, called for an "end" to rooftop photography in 2016, citing similar concerns about the possibility of death or injury.The Toronto Transit Commission has used the Internet to crimp subway tunnel explorations, going as far as to send investigators to various explorers' homes.
+Toronto Police, who have called for an "end" to rooftop photography in 2016, citing similar concerns about the possibility of death or injury.
+The Toronto Transit Commission has used the Internet to crimp subway tunnel explorations, going as far as to send investigators to various explorers' homes.

 Jeff Chapman, who authored Infiltration, writes that genuine urban explorers "never vandalize, steal or damage anything".
 The thrill comes from "discovery and a few nice pictures".
 Some explorers also request permission for entry in advance.

 Hazards

-Storm drains are not designed with human access as their primary use and can be subject to flash flooding and bad air.
+Storm drains are not designed with human access as their primary use and can be subject to flash flooding and poor air quality.

 Many abandoned structures have hazards such as unstable structures, unsafe floors, broken glass, stray voltage, entrapment hazards, or unknown chemicals and other harmful substances (most notably asbestos).
 Other risks include freely roaming guard dogs and hostile squatters.
 Some abandoned locations may be heavily guarded by motion detectors and active security patrols, while others are more easily accessible and carry less risk of discovery.

-Injuries and deaths
+Deaths from urban exploration

 Rooftopping

 Rooftopping and skywalking are the ascents of rooftops, cranes, antennas, smokestacks, etc., usually illegally, to get an adrenaline rush and take selfie photos or videos.
 Rooftopping differs from skywalking as the latter is mostly about taking panoramic photographs of the scene below, and safety is more important than the thrill.
-Rooftopping has been especially popular in Russia.Buildering has a similar goal as rooftopping and skywalking (to reach the roof), but involves climbing the building from the outside rather than infiltrating from the inside.
+Rooftopping has been especially popular in Russia.
+Buildering has a similar goal as rooftopping and skywalking (to reach the roof), but involves climbing the building from the outside rather than infiltrating from the inside.